Salted Caramel Candied Pecan Carmelitas

 It’s an easy, one bowl, no mixer recipe that starts with a buttery, brown sugar, and oatmeal crust.
 The crust also doubles as the crumbly topping which is a nice time saver.

-Bake the crust briefly and top it with chocolate chips, candied pecans, and salted caramel before sprinkling on the oatmeal crumbles.
+Bake the crust briefly, then top it with chocolate chips, candied pecans, and salted caramel before sprinkling on the oatmeal crumbles.

 I used Fisher Pecan Halves and candied them using this recipe.
-Fisher Nuts is the only national brand of recipe nuts entirely without preservatives making them an excellent choice for your holiday baking.
-Check out these Fisher seasonal recipes created by celebrity chef Alex Guarnaschelli.
+Fisher Nuts is the only national brand of recipe nuts entirely without preservatives, making them an excellent choice for your holiday baking.

 - 3/4 cup butter, melted (1 1/2 sticks; I use unsalted butter but salted may be used)